- I. Statement of Principles.

 - County Chairs are required to provide a copy of the county bylaws to the State Secretary upon any adoption or alteration of said county bylaws.
 In the absence of county bylaws being on file, the State Executive Committee has the authority to recognize a qualified individual as county chair in the event of a dispute.

 The State Chair or his designates may appoint a Temporary County Chair for any county which is not yet organized.
-Such Temporary Chairs shall serve only until their County Party formally elects its own Chair.
+Such Temporary Chairs shall serve only until their County Party elects its own Chair at the next County Convention.
 The State Executive Committee may remove such Temporary Chairs from office for any reasons they deem proper.

 In counties without local rules specifying a procedure for selecting Precinct Chairs, the County Executive Committee shall select the Precinct Chairs.
 Within three (3) days of the election or appointment of a Precinct Chair, the name, address, phone number and email address of said Chair shall be sent to the State Chair.